nvillegas7/etl/airflow_project/README.md

     ```

 4. Access the web interface:
-    Open your web browser and go to [http://localhost:8081](http://localhost:8081) to access the Toy Robot interface.
+    Open your web browser and go to [http://localhost:8081](http://localhost:8081) to access the Airflow interface.

 The default credentials are:
 Username: airflow